 - Feeling confident to rise to a challenge when the opportunity arises.

-Just like your physical health, there are things that you can do to increase your mental health.
+Just like your physical health, there are things that you can do to increase your mental health and wellbeing.
 The following are a few simple ideas for boosting your wellbeing and staying mentally healthy

 Connect with others